SC State Policies and Procedures

 State Publication and Distribution of Information on Transfer

-- Refer interested parties to the institution's and the Commission on Higher Education's home pages on the Internet for further information regarding transfer.
+e.
+Refer interested parties to the institution's and the Commission on Higher Education's home pages on the Internet for futher information regarding transfer.